Tima-S9/mealplan-pal/README.md

 ## User Stories & Acceptance Criteria

-Below are key user stories for MealPlan Pal, each with clear acceptance criteria to guide development and validation.

-### 1. As a user, I want to create and manage my own recipes so that I can easily reuse them in meal plans.
-(Must Have)
-**Acceptance Criteria:**
-- User can add a new recipe with title, description, ingredients, and image.
-- User can edit or delete any recipe they own.
-- Recipes are visible only to the user unless marked public.
-- Form validation prevents incomplete submissions.

-> **Note:** Recipes are private by default.
-Only recipes explicitly marked as public by the user will be visible to others.
-This ensures user privacy is maintained unless the user chooses to share.

-### 2. As a user, I want to track my pantry inventory so I know what ingredients I have at home.
-(Could Have)
-**Acceptance Criteria:**
-- User can add, edit, or remove pantry items (ingredient, amount, unit).
-- Pantry dashboard displays all current items.
-- Suggestions are provided for recipes based on pantry contents.

-### 3. As a user, I want to plan my weekly meals by assigning recipes to days and meal types.
-(Must Have)
-**Acceptance Criteria:**
-- User can create a meal plan for a specific week.
-- User can assign recipes to each day and meal type (e.g., breakfast, lunch, dinner).
-- Meal plan is displayed in a calendar view.
-- User can edit or delete meal plans.

-### 4. As a user, I want to generate a shopping list based on my meal plan and pantry inventory.
-(Could Have)
-**Acceptance Criteria:**
-- Shopping list includes only ingredients not already in the pantry.
-- User can check off items as they shop.
-- Shopping list updates automatically if the meal plan or pantry changes.

-### 5. As a user, I want my data (recipes, pantry, meal plans) to be private and secure.
-(Must Have)
-**Acceptance Criteria:**
-- Users must log in to access their dashboards.
-- Each user’s data is isolated; users cannot view or edit others’ data.
-- Permissions are enforced for all CRUD operations.

-### 6. As a user, I want to search for and import recipes from an external API.
-(Must Have)
-**Acceptance Criteria:**
-- User can search for recipes by keyword.
-- User can import selected recipes into their own collection.
-- Imported recipes include all relevant details (title, ingredients, instructions, image).

-### 7. As a user, I want a modern, responsive interface that works well on desktop and mobile.
-(Must Have)
-**Acceptance Criteria:**
-- All dashboards and forms are mobile-friendly.
-- Navigation is clear and accessible on all devices.
-- Visual feedback is provided for actions (e.g., success, error messages).

-### 8. As a user, I should be able to reset my password if I forget it.
-(Should have)
-**Acceptance Criteria:**
-- User can request a password reset link via email.
-- User receives a secure, time-limited reset link.
-- User can set a new password and log in successfully.

-### 9. As a user, I should be able to print or export my shopping list.
-(Should Have)
-**Acceptance Criteria:**
-- User can print the shopping list from the browser.
-- User can export the shopping list as a PDF or CSV file.

-### 10. As a user, I should receive notifications for expiring pantry items.
-(Should Have)
-**Acceptance Criteria:**
-- User is notified when pantry items are nearing expiration (if expiry dates are tracked).
-- Notifications are visible in the dashboard or sent via email (if configured).

-### 11. As a user, I could share my meal plan with family members or friends.
-**Acceptance Criteria:**
-- User can generate a shareable link or invite others to view their meal plan.
-- Shared users have view-only access (unless granted edit permissions).
+Below are user stories for MealPlan Pal.
+View Mealpal Project board for more details.

+**Legend:**
+- MH = Must Have
+- SH = Should Have
+- CH = Could Have
+- WH = Won't Have.

+Note: There was no WH on this project

+- As a user, I want a modern, responsive interface that works well on desktop and mobile. mh
+- As a user, I want to create and manage my own recipes so that I can easily reuse them in meal plans. mh
+- As a user, I can drag recipes into a weekly meal calendar so that I can plan my meals. mh
+- As a user, I can generate a shopping list so I know what to buy. mh
+- As a user, I can enter the ingredients I have so that the system suggests recipes I can cook. sh
+- As a user, I want to search for and import recipes from an external API so I can save them to my recipes and create a meal plan thereafter. mh
+- As a user, I want to mark a recipe as public so that others can use it, while guaranteeing that my personal data (recipes, pantry, meal plans) remains private and secure. sh
+- As a user, I can share my meal plan or create a household group so we can plan meals together.
+CH
+- As a user, I can view weekly nutrition stats so that I understand my dietary intake.
+SH
+- As a user, I want to print or export my shopping list.
+Ch
+- As a user, I want to receive notifications for expiring pantry items so that I can update my pantry list . sh

 ## App Structure